suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 }
 ```

-This will render, if there is a selectedMapRestaurant, a `map-gl` based `Popup`
+If there is a selectedMapRestaurant, a `map-gl` based `Popup` component is
-component at the coordinates of the selected restaurant.
+rendered at the coordinates of the selected restaurant.
 We also define an
-`onClose` which the popup will use to dismiss the popup.
-For that we simply set
+`onClose`, which the popup will use to dismiss itself.
+For that, we simply set
 the `selectedMapRestaurant` to `null`.
-Inside the popup we will render a few
+Inside the popup, we will render a few
 details of the restaurant.

 Lastly, we need to add an `onClick` for our `<Marker>` so we can set the value